 - Grows in partial shade

-If I had to choose between the two in picking a ground cover, I'd select P. subulata.
+If we had to choose between the two in picking a ground cover, I'd select P. subulata.
 It stays shorter and blooms more prolifically.

 Phlox stolonifera also invites comparison with P. divaricata, which is known as "woodland phlox" (in fact, the label that came with my Phlox stolonifera refers to it as "woodland", not "creeping" phlox, although the latter is the more widely used common name for the plant).